slsa-framework/slsa/survey.md

         `_type`
 -   **Arbitrary Message Type:** Does the envelope support arbitrary message types / encodings?
-    -   ✗ PASETO, JWS/JWT, in-toto v1, JSS: only supports JSON messages
+    -   ✗ PASETO, JWT, in-toto v1, JSS: only supports JSON messages
 -   **Simple:** Is the standard simple, easy to understand, and unlikely to be implemented incorrectly?
     -   ✗ PGP: Enformous RFC.
-    -   ✗ JWS/JWT: Enormous RFC, many vulnerabilities in the past.
+    -   ✗ JWS, JWT: Enormous RFC, many vulnerabilities in the past.
 -   **Avoids Canonicalization:** Does the protocol avoid relying on canonicalization for security, in order to reduce attack surface?
     -   ✗ in-toto v1: Relies on Canonical JSON